oruga-ui/oruga/README.md

 </p>

 <p align="center">
   <i>Oruga UI is like a caterpillar, minimal and yet functional.
-It's in your hands turning it into a butterfly<i>
+It's in your hands turning it into a butterfly</i>
 </p>

 <p align="center">